 Surgery has come a long way, but all surgery carries an inherent risk.
-Gastric sleeve does have fewer risks than other bariatric surgery procedures because it is both simpler for the surgeon and involves fewer significant alterations to the body.
+The gastric sleeve does have fewer risks than other bariatric surgery procedures because it is both simpler for the surgeon and involves fewer significant alterations to the body.

 Although it’s possible to develop food sensitivities, there are almost no food restrictions with gastric sleeve.
-Recovery tends to be easy, but like all bariatric surgeries it will be important you stick to a strict liquid based diet at first, and integrate other foods according to your doctor’s instructions.
+Recovery tends to be easy, but like all bariatric surgeries it will be important you stick to a strict liquid-based diet at first and integrate other foods according to your doctor’s instructions.

 You will also need to be careful of developing vitamin deficiencies, but these are less common and less severe than other forms of bariatric surgery because the digestion process is not bypassed.
 Your surgeon will provide you with any additional risks, but compared to other forms of bariatric surgery the risks are low.